What Is Blogger Outreach? Strategy, & Best Practices (2026)

 2. Build the relationship

 Step 1: Start with a tweet.
 Follow the blogger on Twitter.
 Frequently connect and leave comments on the links they tweet.
-Repeat this until you get a response from the blogger.
+Continue this process until you receive a response from the blogger.

 Step 2: Leave a comment on their blog posts.
 Make sure to read the entire post and leave thoughtful comments to continue the conversation.